 It’s not what you eat but when you eat it that impacts how your body burns it off.
 And not eating at the right time has an equally profound effect.

 I grew up in a family of Russian scientists listening to bedtime stories about black holes, volcanoes and wanderlust voyages in faraway lands.
 Along the way, I have survived Siberian winter, Jordanian summer and Columbia J-School.
-I’ve edited science features at Nautilus, won two awards for a story about poo, and have written for The Atlantic, Psychology Today, Hemispheres, Modern Farmer and Scientific American, among others.
+I’ve edited science features at Nautilus, won two awards for a story about poo, and have written for The Atlantic, Psychology Today, Hemispheres, Modern Farmer and Scientific American, among other publications.
 My other favorite topics to cover are travel and food.
 I specialize in narrative and longform writing, I am a culture shock junkie, and I am endlessly fascinated by poisons, parasites and poop.

 Thank you for visiting my site!
 You can browse through my recent stories by clicking on the top slider or going to my portfolio page.
-Make sure to read my feature story The Magic Poop Potion, which has just won the 2014 Front Page Award in Science Reporting hosted by the Newswomen’s Club of New York.
+Make sure to read my feature story The Magic Poop Potion, which won the 2014 Front Page Award in Science Reporting hosted by the Newswomen’s Club of New York.
 It is also a finalist in the Deadline Club Awards 2015 — in two different categories, so wish me luck!
 If you’d like to get in touch, send me a message from my contact page.
 Follow me on Twitter @linazeldovich